mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 ## Deploying Jenkins Artifacts with Release Management

-Next, we will configure Visual Studio VSTS Release Management to fetch and deploy the artifacts produced by the build.
+The next step is to configure the VSTS Release Management to fetch and deploy the artifacts produced by the build.

-1. As we are deploying to Azure, we will need to create an endpoint to Azure.
-You should also create an endpoint to Jenkins, if you have not done it before
+1. Since the deployment is being done to Azure, an endpoint to Azure will be configured.
+An endpoint to Jenkins server will also be configured, if not configured earlier.

-1. After you have created the endpoints, select the **Build & Release** hub and select **+ Create a new Release definition** to start creating a new release definition
+1. After the endpoint creation, click on the **Build & Release** hub and then select the **Releases** section.
+Click on the **+ Create a new Release definition** button to initiate a new release definition

-1. We will use the **Azure App Service Deployment** template as we are trying to publish a web application
+1. Since a web application will be published to Azure, the **Azure App Service Deployment** template will be used for the configuration.

    ![New Release Definition](images/newreleasedefintion.png)

-1. We will name the default environment as **Dev**
+1. The default environment for deployment will be named as **Dev**

    ![New Environment](images/rm_environment.png)

-1. We will link this release definition to the MyShuttle build on Jenkins.
-Select **+Add** to add an artifact
+1. To link the release definition with the MyShuttle build on Jenkins, click on the **+Add** button to add an artifact

-1. Select **Jenkins** for the *Source type*.
-Select the Jenkins endpoint you created above and enter **MyShuttle** for the *Source(Job)* - Note this should map to the project name that you have configured in Jenkins
+1. In the **Add artifact** screen, Select **Jenkins** as the *Source type*, select the Jenkins endpoint configured earlier and provide **MyShuttle** for the *Source(Job)*

+   >The Source(Job) should map to the project name configured in Jenkins

 1. If you have configured Jenkins server and the source correctly, you will get a message showing the output of the build, in this case it should be ***myshuttledev.war***